plone/training/docs/content-editing/add-a-grid-block.md

 1. Click in a new block.

-    To create a new block, click in an existing block and press Enter.
+    To create a new block, click in an existing block and press {kbd}`Enter`.

    ````{card}
    ```{image} _static/add-a-grid-block-01.jpeg